-The school has indicated that there are written quidelines and procedures in place regarding bullying.
-It is recommended that the school determine which of the above are priority hazards to be included in the School Safety Plan.
+Issues relating to Occupational Health and Safety, particularly mould contamination, was reported during the school assessment.
+It is recommended that the school determine which of the above are considered priority hazards to be included in the School Safety Plan.

 5. ADAPTIVE CAPACITY